salesforcecli/plugin-auth/messages/web.login.md

 If you don’t specify --browser, the command uses your default browser.
 The exact names of the browser applications differ depending on the operating system you're on; check your documentation for details.

+# flags.client-app.summary

+Name of the connected app or external client app to link to the user.

+# flags.username.summary

+Username to link client app to.

+# flags.scopes.summary

+Authentication scopes to request.

+# linkedClientApp

+Successfully linked "%s" client app to %s.

 # deviceWarning

 "<%= config.bin %> <%= command.id %>" doesn't work when authorizing to a headless environment.
 Use "<%= config.bin %> org login device" instead.